stanfortonski/Tinder-Bot/README.md

 # Tinder-Bot 2020
 Tinder Bot: Automate your likes and dislikes.
-Increase Match level.
+Increase match level!

 ## Description
 This bot will help you automate giving likes and dislikes.
 The bot will also likely increase your matcha amount.
 It gives like/dislike depending on the chance given in the config in percent on like.
 You can set how much you want from 0 to 100 percent.
 It works randomly, the bot does not rate photos.